OpenHLTest/data-models/README.md

 - package and upload the openhltest folder as the [openhltest python package](https://pypi.org/project/openhltest/) to pypi.python.org

 ## OK continuous integration is great but what does it mean to me?
-Anytime the model is updated you can install the latest version of the OpenHlTest python client simply by doing the following:
+Anytime the model is updated you can install the latest version of the OpenHLTest python client simply by doing the following:
 - **pip install openhltest --upgrade --no-cache-dir**